tuhulab/CompuTUrome/README.md

 `rstudio_swrender`

-### Less is more?
+### Notes on BiocParallel

-I noticed that `DEseq2` (a Bioconductor package for RNA-seq data) merely increase efficiency using more than 20 cores.
+I noticed that `DEseq2` (a Bioconductor package for RNA-seq data) merely increase efficiency using more than 20 cores, meanwhile the RAM is often the bottleneck for `DEseq2` and `dada2` (microbiome data processing).
+So I recommend using fatnode when using `DESeq2` and `dada2`, or generally any heavy lifting backended by `BiocParallel`.
 ## VSCode
 `module load vscode` doesn't work!